Here are some of the most Common Orchid Growing Mistakes that you can avoid to keep the plant thriving with full of flowers!

 Common Orchid Growing Mistakes

-It is one of the most common mistakes that newbie gardeners make.
-Remember, orchid is not like other houseplants and as it does not grow in regular garden soil, its watering needs are different, too.
-Do not water the plant daily—water it only when the growing medium feels a bit dry to touch.
+It is one of the most common mistakes that new orchid growers make.
+Remember, an orchid is not like other houseplants, and as it does not grow in garden soil, its watering needs are different as well.
+Do not water the plant daily—water it only when the growing medium feels dry.
+The best time to water is morning time!

 Here’s all you need to know about watering orchids